javiabellan/machine-learning/readme.md

 Separate data in groups, useful for labeling a dataset.
 - Knowing K
   - **K-Means**
+  - **k-Medians**
   - **Mean-Shift**
 - Without knowing K
   - **DBSCAN**: Density-Based Spatial Clustering of Applications with Noise.

+Methods to determine best k:
+- Elbow Method
+- Gap Method - like elbow method, but comparing with uniform
+- Silhouette Score - (b-a) / max(a,b) where:
+  - a is inter cluster distance,
+  - b is next-nearest cluster centroid

+#### K-Means
+K means goal is to partition X data points into K clusters where each data point is assigned to its closest cluster.
+The idea is to minimize the sum of all squared distances within a cluster, for all clusters.
+A completely differerent algorithm than KNN (don’t confuse the two!).

+#### single-linkage clustering
+one of several methods of hierarchical clustering.
+It is based on grouping clusters in bottom-up fashion.
+In single-linkage clustering, the similarity of two clusters is the similarity of their most similar members.

+#### K-Medians
+a variation of K means algorithm.
+The idea is that instead of calculating the mean for each cluster (in order to determine its centroid), we calculate the median.

+#### Expectation Maximization (EM)
+it works similarly to K means except for the fact that the data is assigned to each cluster with the weights being soft probabilities instead of distances.
+It has the advantage that the model becomes generative as we define the probability distribution for each model.

+#### Hierarchical Clustering
+does not partition the dataset into clusters in a single step.
+Instead it involves multiple steps which run from a single cluster containing all the data points to N clusters containing single data point.

+#### Fuzzy clustering
+a form of clustering in which each data point can belong to more than one cluster.

+#### DBSCAN (Density-Based Spatial Clustering of Applications with Noise)
+used to separate clusters of high density from clusters of low density.
+DBSCAN requires just two parameters: the minimum distance between two points and the minimum number of points to form a dense region.
+Meaning, it groups together points that are close to each other (usually Euclidean distance) and a minimum number of points.

+#### OPTICS (Ordering Points to Identify Cluster Structure)
+the idea behind it is similar to DBSCAN, but it addresses one of DBSCAN’s major weaknesses: the problem of detecting meaningful clusters in data of varying density.

+#### Non negative matrix factorization (NMF)
+a Linear-algebraic model that factors high-dimensional vectors into a low-dimensionality representation.
+Similar to Principal component analysis (PCA), NMF takes advantage of the fact that the vectors are non-negative.
+By factoring them into the lower-dimensional form, NMF forces the coefficients to also be non-negative.

+#### Latent Dirichlet allocation (LDA)
+a type of probabilistic model and an algorithm used to discover the topics that are present in a corpus.
+For example, if observations are words collected into documents, to obtain the cluster assignments, it needs two probability values: P( word | topics), the probability of a word given topics.
+And P( topics | documents), the probability of topics given documents.
+These values are calculated based on an initial random assignment.
+Then, you iterate them for each word in each document, to decide their topic assignment.

+####Gaussian Mixture Model (GMM)
+Its goal is to find a mixture of multi-dimensional Gaussian probability distributions that best model any input dataset.
+It can be used for finding clusters in the same way that k-means does.
+The idea is quite simple, find the parameters of the Gaussians that best explain our data.
+We assume that the data is normal and we want to find parameters that maximize the likelihood of observing these data.

 ### Time series analysis
 - Time series: Sequence of values of some feature (obtained in constant time periods).